 Today Riad owns the business by himself and is making six figures in annual profit.
 Who knew you could make that much money just by printing funny messages on potatoes?

 Ship Your Enemies Glitter

-The company was covered by Time, TechCrunch, Huffington Post, and more.
-He collected thousands of dollars worth of orders before getting overwhelmed and selling the company for $85,000.
+Major publications like Time, TechCrunch, and Huffington Post wrote about the company.
+Matt collected thousands of dollars worth of orders before getting overwhelmed and selling the company for $85,000.